akashsmaran/TheReferralApp/README.md

 # TheReferralApp

-Install requirements using - pip install -r requirements.txt
+Get the code from Github. (git pull if there is an existing repository) Install requirements using - pip install -r requirements.txt (preferably in an environment)

+To run the application - python app.py